CamronWalker/churchofjesuschrist-scriptures/README.md

 Requirements Python 3.
 Open AI API.

 ### Link Creator
 If you want to link to another resource you can use the gospel_link_creator.py file to generate the lds_scriptures_urls.json.
-This json file is used in md_scriptures_creator.ph to link these external resources directly into the chapter note.
+This json file is used in md_scriptures_creator.py to link these external resources directly into the chapter note.

 ### Markup File Creator
 Open and Run md_scriptures_creator.py